 2. Know your retirement needs

 Retirement is expensive.
-Experts estimate that you will need about 70 percent of your preretirement income – lower earners, 90 percent or more – to maintain your standard of living when you stop working.
+Experts estimate that you will need at least 70 percent of your preretirement income – lower earners, 90 percent or more – to maintain your standard of living when you stop working.
 Take charge of your financial future.
 The key to a secure retirement is to plan ahead.
-Start by requesting Savings Fitness: A Guide to Your Financial Future and, for those near retirement, Taking the Mystery Out of Retirement Planning.
+Start by requesting Savings Fitness: A Guide to Your Money and Your Financial Future and, for those near retirement, Taking the Mystery Out of Retirement Planning.
 (See below to order a copy.)

 3. Contribute to your employer’s retirement savings plan

 If your employer offers a retirement savings plan, such as a 401(k) plan, sign up and contribute all you can.
 Your taxes will be lower, your company may kick in more, and automatic deductions make it easy.
 Over time, compound interest and tax deferrals make a big difference in the amount you will accumulate.
 Find out about your plan.
 For example, how much would you need to contribute to get the full employer contribution and how long would you need to stay in the plan to get that money.

 If your employer has a traditional pension plan, check to see if you are covered by the plan and understand how it works.
 Ask for an individual benefit statement to see what your benefit is worth.
 Before you change jobs, find out what will happen to your pension benefit.
 Learn what benefits you may have from a previous employer.
 Find out if you will be entitled to benefits from your spouse's plan.
 For more information, request What You Should Know about Your Retirement Plan.
 (See below for more information.)

 5. Consider basic investment principles